 Be smart with tax

-The tax year runs from the 6th of April to the 5th of April each year, and by tucking money away in a tax-free ISA, you could see your money growing quicker as you’ll get to keep more of your money.
-Remember, with a stocks and shares ISA, your capital is at risk as the value of your Plan can go down as well as up and you could get back less than you put in
+The tax year starts on 6th April, and by tucking money away in a tax-free ISA, you could see your money growing quicker as you’ll get to keep more of your money.
+Remember though, with a Stocks and Shares ISA, your capital is at risk as the value of your Plan can go down as well as up and you could get back less than you put in.

 Think about your pensions